Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: I know it will.

-[We see Steve holding a compass with an image of Pegg
+[We see Steve holding a compass with an image of Peggy